High-Dose Melatonin

 Downside Rationale

-Best for: High-Dose Melatonin is best for experienced self-quantifiers exploring mitochondrial or antioxidant protocols, patients discussing oncology-adjacent supportive care with a clinician, users testing short pulse dosing rather than nightly escalation, and people who can track sleep, glucose, blood pressure, and next-day performance.
-High-Dose Melatonin is also more defensible when the intended outcome is oxidative-stress resilience rather than simply stronger sleep sedation.
+Best for: Experienced self-quantifiers exploring mitochondrial or antioxidant protocols, patients discussing oncology supportive care with their clinician, users testing short pulse dosing rather than nightly escalation, and people who can track sleep, glucose, blood pressure, and next-day performance.
+It is most defensible when the goal is oxidative-stress resilience rather than simply stronger sedation.

 The overall BioHarmony score reflects the intervention's primary evidence profile.
 These subratings are independent assessments per use case.